 Though there is a trend towards increased regulation on facial recognition technology, research and implementation continues worldwide.
 To put the growth into perspective, Global Market Insights, Inc. recently released a report forecasting the valuation of facial recognition at $12 billion by 2026.

-We’ll endeavor to keep this post updated as new information is reported.
+We’ll endeavor to keep this post updated with facial recognition news as it’s reported.
 You can keep up to date by subscribing to our newsletter.
 And if you’d like more insight into current AI technologies and their impact on the world, be sure to check out the related articles below.